theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-settings.md

 **Row Limit** <br>
 Defines the maximum number of rows in the result set.
 If the value is set to 0, the complete result set is fetched.
+This option is not supported when using BICS mode.

 You can use **Row Limit** to perform tests with a small amount of data by entering a row limit of e.g., 1000 (not 0).